doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

 \*\***Things I can improve in design, learned from the act-out**\*\*
+  1) Type of Interaction: I designed a game that player's response time is critical.
+Player with a faster response should be getting a higher score in the 'stroopgame' that I originally wanted to implement with Pi speech interaction.
+Considering the lagging time of Pi's speech2text function, I should design a different game where there are more verbal interactions with Pi but the response time is less critical in playing.
-  1) Initiation: Instead of repeating 'Pick me up' to start the first interaction, I could use a different nudge to start the engagement
+  1) Initiation: Instead of repeating 'Pick me up' to start the first interaction, I could use a different nudge to start the engagement.
-  2) Explicit Interactions: Add a interaction(user input and feedback) to actively start the game, instead of automatic start
+  2) Explicit Interactions: Add a interaction(user input and feedback) to actively start the game, instead of automatic start.
-  3) Feedback: Add a sign to let the user know when it's moving on to the next round
+  3) Feedback: Add a sign to let the user know when it's moving on to the next round.
   4) Wording: Not use the unfamiliar terminology 'Stroopgame'.
-Change the instruction to something like 'Let's play a game to test your cognitive ability!
-Tell me the color of the ink you see on the screen.
-Want to play?'
+Change the instruction to be more self-explanatory.

 \*\***Learned from the feedback**\*\*
-  1) Stroop doesn't require so much of speech interactions.
+ 1. Stroop doesn't require so much of speech interactions.
 I could design a more verbally interactive situation.